Searinvestments/pricing/standard_account.md

 To wake up your apps, start working on them again in the Cloud Foundry command line or the {{site.data.keyword.Bluemix_notm}} console.

- Here’s a list of all commands that’ll wake up your app:
+ Here’s a list of all commands that will wake up your app:
   * cf push
   * cf restate
   * cf restart